JThissen/javafx-desktop-app/README.md

 ##### April 25, 2019.
 # Desktop dashboard application

-Built a basic desktop dashboard application while learning [JavaFX](https://en.wikipedia.org/wiki/JavaFX).
+Created a basic desktop dashboard application while learning [JavaFX](https://en.wikipedia.org/wiki/JavaFX).
 The displayed data is randomly generated.
 The goal was to create a bunch of custom GUI elements.

 ## Screenshots